 All questions are based on the module resources and your textbook readings.
-For best results, give your best full answer, mention your readings, use numbers and examples.
+For best results, give a detailed answer, mention your readings, use numbers and examples.
+Answer any 6 questions in each module.

-- Explain how and why women’s and men’s roles in production changed through history (hunting and gathering, agriculture, colonial period, early industrialization, up to today).
+- Explain how and why women’s and men’s roles at home and at work changed through history (hunting and gathering, agriculture, colonial period, early industrialization, up to today).

-2. What can be the opportunity cost of the following decisions?
+2. Define opportunity cost.
+What would be the opportunity cost of the following decisions?

 - a.
 Kate takes a part-time job and the sacrifice of study time causes her GPA to fall from 4.0 to 3.0.